janderudder/game-of-life/README.md

 The program is divided in two modes : the editing and the simulation mode.
 It starts in editing mode, in which you can draw live cells or erase them, with the mouse.
 Then, on a press on the return key, the simulation starts, until you press this key again.
 You cannot draw in simulation mode.

 #### Keys :
-+ Left click on cells to toggle their state in drawing mode
++ Left click on cells to toggle their state in drawing mode.
-+ Right click in drawing mode to select and delete multiple cells
++ Right click in drawing mode to select and delete multiple cells.
-+ Mouse Wheel or PageUp/PageDown to Zoom in and out
++ Mouse Wheel or PageUp/PageDown to Zoom in and out.
-+ '+' and '−' key to speed up / slow down the simulation
++ '+' and '−' key to speed up / slow down the simulation.
-+ Return to switch from drawing to simulation mode
++ Return to switch from drawing to simulation mode.
 + Escape for the quit menu.
 + Z to set back the default zoom level.
++ C to go back to the center of the grid.

 ## A word